adam-maj/robotics/README.md

 >
 > In their [Forbes fundraising announcement](https://archive.ph/oz6ii), they suggest that "the robots using Skild’s AI models also demonstrated 'emergent capabilities' — entirely new abilities they weren’t taught.
 These are often simple, like recovering an object that slips out of hand or rotating an object."
 >
-> This also suggests a level of generalization that is unlikely to be beyond what Physical Intelligence has demonstrated, though we don't have any way to know this since they haven't publicly released results yet.
+> This suggests a level of generalization that is unlikely to be beyond what Physical Intelligence has demonstrated, though we don't have any way to know this for sure since they haven't publicly released results yet.

 <br />